bmwcarit/MoCOCrW/doc/examples/example_mac.md

 ## CMAC Verification

-The following example shows how a CMAC can be verified.
-Please note that `mococrw::CMAC::verify()` performs a constant time comparison on the given mac.
+The following example shows how a CMAC is verified.
+Note, `mococrw::CMAC::verify()` performs a constant time comparison on the given mac.
 Do NOT re-calculate the mac and compare it to the given mac yourself.

 ```cpp